GeneralProducts/day-of-code/_posts/2018-09-15-what-is-html.md

 ## HTML tags
 [HTML](glossary#html) is composed of HTML tags that go at the start and the finish of the content that you want to mark up.
 They come in two parts: an opening HTML tag such as `<p>`, and a closing HTML tag such as `</p>`, (notice the `/` before the `p`).

 > It’s a bit like the old advice for giving a speech: “Tell ’em what you’re going to tell ’em; tell ’em; tell ’em what you’ve told ’em”.
+Or the age-old advice for good storytelling – have a beginning, a middle, and an end:
+>
-`<p>` means there's a paragraph coming up.
+>`<p>` means there's a paragraph coming up.
+>
-Then there's a paragraph.
+>Then there's a paragraph.
+>
-Then `</p>` means that we just had a paragraph, and now it's over.
+>Then `</p>` means that we just had a paragraph, and now it's over.

 Here’s a list of HTML tags.
 You will use them to tell the browser how it should structure your page.